Carter Caves State Park, Kentucky

 Carter Caves State Resort Park, Kentucky

-Fee: $25/person - Includes camping for three nights, two meals, all instruction, safety equipment and evening activities.
+Fee: $35.00 - Includes camping for three nights, two dinners, all instruction, personal safety equipment and fun evening activities.

 Join the Trail Crew At Carter Caves State Resort Park!